nasa/fprime/Os/MicroFs/docs/sdd.md

 3\) Allocates a location in the next section of the buffer for a `MicroFsFileState` state structure for each file defined in the configuration.
 As the file state structure is initialized, a file buffer of the required size is allocated out of the area after the state structures and assigned to the `data` pointer.
 The allocated size is assigned to the `dataSize` member.
-The file is initialized to be empty, which is considered by the file system to be non-existent.
+The file is initialized to be empty, which is considered by the file system to be nonexistent.

 4\) Optionally clears the file data to zero.